Over 200 companies trust Media Removal. Get a Quote Now >

 - Copyright Infringement: Google follows the Digital Millennium Copyright Act (DMCA), which allows copyright owners to request the removal of infringing content.

-- Illegal Content: Content that violates the law, such as explicit or illegal activities, can be removed in compliance with legal requirements.
+- Illegal Content: Content that violates the law, such as explicit or illegal activities, can be removed in compliance with legal requirements and local laws.

 However, content that is factual or public, including negative reviews or news stories, typically cannot be removed unless it violates specific legal standards.